Apply for Financial Aid

 - Official GED/HST transcript from the state where the test was taken

-- Notarized transcript with completion date for any home-school program attended
+- Notarized transcript with a completion date for any home-school program attended

 - Official college transcripts from ALL colleges previously attended sent directly from those institutions